LetsHangout/SimpleNotetaking/README.md

 If you want to learn more about using git, this book will do a lot better explaining than I can: http://git-scm.com/book/en

+Also, If you see I'm doing something wrong please correct me!
+This is my first time setting up a project!